-Bereavement Leave
+Bereavement Leave:

 The bereaved student shall be provided up to three days of leave for each death in the student's immediate family or household, (spouse, child, parent, sibling, in-law, or step relations).
 One day of leave will be granted for those relatives once removed.
-This leaves includes absences from class, lab, and clinical.
-This type of absence will not reflect toward their grade or missed tests.
-However, all absences during clinical outside of the one day will need to be made up if past allotted time off.
+These leaves include absences from class, lab, and clinical.
+This type of absence will not reflect toward their grade or missed tests, however, all absences during clinical semesters will need to be made up if past allotted time off.

-Extenuating Circumstances
+Extenuating Circumstances: